 Tuition Fee: Full-time attendance at Penn Dental Medicine.

-General Fee: Includes access to University libraries, recreational facilities, and other University services not directly associated with specific courses.
+General Fee: Covers access to University libraries, graduate student activities, recreational facilities and other University services not directly associated with specific courses.

 Technology Fee: Established to advance and improve computer technology at Penn Dental Medicine.

 Room and Board: Estimate reflects an average cost of room and board.